 Rejonis, Michele - Marketing & Community Relations

-Thompson, Melissa - Community Development Specialist
+Thompson, Melissa - Human Rights Commission

 The Finance Department has the responsibility of maintaining a general accounting system for the City and each of its offices and departments.
 The department is divided into two divisions based on the function of disbursement of payments and revenue collection.
 The department processes purchase orders for the various city departments and makes payments to vendors for these purchases.
 As for revenue, the department is responsible for the collection off all taxes and fees as identified by City Code, Part Seven, Business Regulation and Taxation.
 Payroll for the City’s employees is processed through this department as well.

 The mission of the Wheeling Fire Department is to limit the loss of life and property resulting from fire, medical emergencies and environmental disasters.
 The Department fulfills its major service responsibilities through separate but related divisions: Emergency Response; Fire Prevention; Education; and Investigation.
 The Wheeling Fire Department also responds to calls that are considered non-emergency calls; water main breaks; customer assistance and interdepartmental assistance.
-We strive to effectively and efficiently utilize all of the resources at our command to provide a product deemed excellent by our citizens and visitors.
-The members of the Wheeling Fire Department believe that pride, the pursuit of excellence and commitment to public service is of paramount importance.

 The City of Wheeling employs over 400 people.
 The workforce is divided into the classified and unclassified services, with the hiring procedures of the classified service being governed by three Civil Service Commissions.